Fast-Food McMaps won’t likely satisfy angler hunger for high-quality contour charts

 There’s a reason fast food is not made from gourmet ingredients by culinary experts – quality can’t be rushed.
 It’s likewise for lake maps – you can trade quickness for quality, but the outcome might leave a bad taste in your mouth.

 Despite quick-draw, drive-through speed, McMaps will not likely satisfy anglers’ hunger for high-quality contour charts.
 That’s why GoFree’s Insight Genesis custom contour maps prioritize great quality over instant gratification.
 To that end, GoFree employs a highly trained Quality Control Team to ensure that Insight Genesis custom contour charts are highly accurate.

 The truth is that contour charts can only be as good as the data from which they’re drawn – bad data creates bad maps.
 So quickly drawing contours based on bad data would do little more than create bad maps fast.
 (Article continues after image below)

 Contour maps are made from sonar signals sent and received by a transducer.
 Bad sonar signals will create bad maps – or at least bad portions of maps, depending on where and when a sonar signal was compromised.
 To better understand why, remember that old saying, “Garbage in, garbage out.”
 This is as true for quickly drawing contour maps as it is for snapping photographs – if it’s too dark out, if your lens is smudged, or if you’re not in focus, you won’t get a good image.
 Likewise, if your transducer is mis-aligned (see sonar image at right), covered in weeds, or too close to heavy prop-wash, etc, you can’t draw a good map, quickly or otherwise.

-Without employing real, live, trained QC professionals to sit in your boat and watch your graph for bad data as you drive, a depth-mapping program can’t deliver live returns without sacrificing quality.
+Without employing real, live, trained QC professionals to sit in your boat and watch your graph for bad data as you drive, a depth-mapping program can’t deliver quick returns with sacrificing quality.
 And fast food will never taste as fine as filet mignon.